intarchboard/draft-protocol-greasing/draft-iab-protocol-greasing.md

 receiver.
 Protocols defining greasing mechanisms should consider whether receivers can distinguish between these two cases.

+It is not generally recommended to use more drastic incentives to require greasing such as degrading performance or reliability for senders that don't support greasing.
+While this is possible, the benefits of greasing are longer term, rather than immediate, and the incentives are often not aligned. {{Section 2.1.1 of SUCCESS}} explains that success most easily comes when those who are required to make a change are the ones who gain the most benefit, and the benefit is noticeable.
+If the sending implementation does not plan to use new extensions in the future, it would not see any benefit from being pushed to add greasing.

 # Considerations for Increasing Protocol Variability {#variability}

 Greasing can maintain protocol extensibility by falsifying active use of its